johnny-la/go-compiler/README.md

 ## Testing the compiler

-A series of Golang test programs are included in the repository.
-To run the test suite on the compiler, execute the following:
+To test the compiler, a series of Golang test programs are included.
+To run the test suite, execute the following:

 ```
 ./test.sh